Tokyo Disneyland Language Barrier: Things to Know

-Before talking about Tokyo Disney Resort, I want to quickly talk about traveling through Japan without knowing Japanese.
+Before talking about Tokyo Disney Resort, I want to quickly talk about travelling through Japan without knowing Japanese.
 In general, you’ll be fine without knowing Japanese as you navigate the country.
-Locals are extremely friendly and customer oriented, this means most Japanese go to great lengths to help, even with a language barrier.
+Locals are extremely friendly and customer-oriented, this means most Japanese go to great lengths to help, even with a language barrier.

 Once you leave the city centers, it’s hit-or-miss if there’s any English around, so be aware of that.
 As a rule of thumb, knowing a few basic phrases and having a pocketbook with Japanese phrases is helpful.
 With that said, a lot of locals will do their best to speak English with you, if they know any.

-Read more about traveling to Japan without knowing Japanese.
-Also, don’t forget to read our list of best things to do in Tokyo and our practical Japan tips.
+Read more about travelling to Japan without knowing Japanese.
+Also, read our list of best things to do in Tokyo and our practical Japan tips.
 Now, let’s talk about English at Tokyo Disney Resort.